 DARRELL L. CLARKE is the President of City Council and represents the 5th Council District which includes North Central Philadelphia, Strawberry Mansion, Lower Hunting Park, Ludlow, Yorktown, West Poplar, Fairhill, Brewerytown, Francisville, Spring Garden, Fairmount, Logan Square, and parts of Northwood, Fishtown, Northern Liberties, and Center City.

-Council President Clarke grew up in the city’s Strawberry Mansion neighborhood and now lives in North Philadelphia.
+Council President Clarke is the proud father of a Philadelphia public schools graduate, now a doctor, and a proud grandfather as well.
+He grew up in the city’s Strawberry Mansion neighborhood and lives in North Philadelphia.